The Beginner’s Guide to Wedding Videography

 Here’s a list of some of the items you will need:

-You will want to keep in mind you will always be on the run.
+Remember that you will always be on the run.
 Keeping a lean equipment list is good practice.
 One or two zoom lenses should suffice.

 Bride posing for wedding videographer

 First impressions are important.
-It’s good practice to check with the bride about any sort of dress code.
-Most wedding videographers will wear a pair of dress pants or slacks with a nice polo.
+It’s good practice to check with the bride about any dress code.

-A t-shirt and jeans may not leave the impression you want on your new business venture.
+A T-shirt and jeans may not leave the impression you want on your new business venture.
 Remember that future clientele could be at the wedding.

 1. You’ll likely do all of the planning with the bride.
 Be sure to get all of the details in writing before the wedding.
 This will save you a lot of headaches down the road.